 On the contrary, cloud-based field service software usually works in lockstep with mobile devices carried by technicians in the field.
 Those devices are embedded with GPS functionality.
 This provides dispatchers in the office with the exact location of technicians in real-time.
 In an emergency, a dispatcher can quickly and easily scan technicians’ locations and assign the closest qualified personnel.

 In the old days, the only information a technician had at their disposal was on their clipboard.
-The problem is that papers become ripped, wet or lost, and sloppy handwriting can cause errors.
+The problem is that papers become ripped, wet, or lost, while sloppy handwriting can cause errors.
 Plus, a true emergency means there’s no time to plan, so that clipboard is likely to be empty.
 That means the technician is going into an emergency with little to no information to rely on.

 More modern methods involving field service software alleviate that concern since the solution serves as a hub of information.
-The technician can access historical documentation via mobile device that may provide context about a previous site visit.
+The technician can access historical documentation via a mobile device that may provide context about a previous site visit.
 Additionally, dispatchers in the office can add facts to the work order which are instantly visible to the technician.
 These details help to better prepare the technician and can lead to a more controlled situation faster.

 Interested in modernizing your field service operations for better emergency response?
 Consider EnSight Plus field service software.
 To see what our custom solution can do for you, book a free demo today.